Spacial/csstuff/README.md

 - [anomaly detection](https://github.com/shubhomoydas/ad_examples): A collection of popular anomaly detection methods (iid/point-based and time series) including active learning for anomaly detection/discovery, description for diversity/explanation/interpretability.
 With a deeper analysis of incorporating label feedback with ensemble and tree-based detectors.
 Includes results-plots and illustrations for most approaches covered.
 - [COVARIANCE](https://stats.seandolinar.com/covariance-different-ways-to-explain/): DIFFERENT WAYS TO EXPLAIN OR VISUALIZE IT
 - (pt-br) [Frequência](https://medium.com/pizzadedados/frequencia-o-que-e-e-como-calcular-f8b74e5d978a): A arte de contar observações
+- [Randomness of Correlation & Its Hacking by BigDataists](https://www.youtube.com/watch?v=D6CxfBMUf1o): This tutorial presents the intuitions of the randomness of sample correlation (spurious correlation) and the methodologies in derivations.

 ### Data Science